assaydepot/toolbelt/README.md

 # toolbelt
 Handy methods for manipulating objects, arrays, dates, and strings.
 I use this primarily to extend [Underscore](https://underscorejs.org), a library of JavaScript utility methods which I use for most projects.
 For the most part, if the method I need is found in Underscore I use that.
 In some cases I re-wrote the Underscore method to my liking to avoid the dependency of this library on Underscore.
+Many of these functions can be found in other libraries, however it can be costly to import an entire library to get access to 1 or 2 functions.
+In those cases, I elected to write my own and include them here.

 ### Collection functions Arrays or Objects
 #### uniqueDocs(docs, [idString])